ChristosT/dummy-guide/doc/source/filteringData.rst

 the same as with any other pipeline module, including readers and sources.
 You can view and change these properties, when available, using the ``Properties`` :index:`\ <Properties>`\  panel.
-Chapter :numref:`chapter:PropertiesPanel` covers how to effectively use the ``Properties`` :index:`\ <Properties>`\  panel.
+:numref:`chapter:PropertiesPanel` covers how to effectively use the ``Properties`` :index:`\ <Properties>`\  panel.
 Since this panel only shows the properties present on the *active source* :index:`\ <Active Source>`\ , you must ensure that the filter you are interested in is active.
 To make the filter active, use the  ``Pipeline